florianholzapfel/express-restify-mongoose/index.md

 #### outputFn
 <span class="label label-primary" title="type">function (req, res)</span>

-Function used to output the result
+Function used to output the result.
+The filtered object is available on `req.erm.result`.

 ##### Example